fbartusch/dataprov/docs/project_info/contributing.rst

 The main dependencies are stated in the `install_requires` section of `setup.py`.
 These basic dependencies should be very minimalistic.
 This means, do not add additional dependencies, except it is really necessary.
-Also a dependency's version range should be really vague.
+The dependency's version range should be really vague.
 This should allow the user to install additional Python packages without getting problems with unfulfillable version constraints.

 Dataprov offers functionality for software that is not installed on every computer, like Docker and Singularity.
 Python package dependencies handling these special features are listed in the `extras_require` section of `setup.py`.
 Dependencies for `pytest` and for creating the documentation are also stated in the `extras_require` section.
 As a consequence users has to install these packages only if they want to build documentation or want to run `pytest`.

+If you add a new package to setup.py, please also add it to `requirements.in`.
+The tool `pip-compile` is then used to create `requirements.txt`, which is used to create the development environment.

 The following command should install dependencies for each functionality.